 Earnings in BE Group shall be used to develop the business and generate returns for the owners.
 The Board of Directors of BE Group has therefore set three financial targets that should be achieved for earnings to be considered adequate.
-Over time, the goal completion can vary depending on various phases in the Company's development and the current state of the economy.
-For several years up to 2016, demand was relatively weak and the price level gradually decreased.
-However, at the end of 2016 and in 2017, the market made a strong recovery in terms of both demand and price level.
+Over time, the goal completion can vary depending on various phases in the Company's development and the current business cycle.

-Achieving sales growth that exceeds the market growth
+Sales growth that exceeds the market growth